 And now a little bit about the history of electronic constructions that were designed many years ago.
 The constructions were created using small scale integration TTL digital integrated circuits: popular gates, flip-flops and counters, which were then new on a global scale.
 Today, similar designs are carried out using micro-controllers, which in a small housing, a processor equipped with many peripheries allowing for the implementation of complex functions.
 But then there were no such elements, so the necessary functions of the system had to be programmed by conecting the integrated circuits with a complicated network of paths.

-The CW keyer has been duplicated by HAM-s in many copies.
+The CW keyer has been duplicated by HAM-s in many copies, also in the maritime version.
 Some of them have survived to this day and even work, like the one presented in photographs taken by Zygi SP5ELA.

 The simple CW telegraph keyer from the previous article has gradually grown into a very complicated system, which was designed to save and reproduce certain sequences of texts transmitted in Morse code, improving the telegraph communication

 Today, all the functions of this huge scheme are replaced by the one micro-controller.
 For example, a description of a very good electronic CW keyer with a micro-controller 89C4051, equipped with 16 Kbit of external EEPROM memory, easy to hand-make, can be found on the SP5CIB website.

 “Digital frequency synthesis in the UKF-FM radiotelephone by SP5DDF ” – Radioelektronik No. 3 from 1981.